Best Soft Mattress

 How Does a Soft Mattress Affect Your Sleep Quality?

-Is a firm mattress better?
-There is actually no scientific evidence that suggests sleeping on a firm mattress is better for you.
+Is a firm one better?
+There is actually no scientific evidence that suggests sleeping on a firm surface is better for you.
 In fact, more often than not, it’s actually the firmer mattresses that aren’t always better for your back or if you have existing conditions.

 Consider this; if the surface is too hard, there will be no contouring of the body during the different sleeping positions you choose.
 If there is no contouring this will create pressure points thus aggravating joint pain, plus there will be limited spinal alignment which will cause lower back pain and other related issues.